Robotmurlock/MATF-NI-Mapper/README.md

 “continuous deformation” of f into g.
 At time 0 we have the function f, at time 1 we have the function g.

 Famous example is the `mug and donut homotopy`.
-Informally, two continous functions from one topological space to another are called `homotopic` if one can be `continuously deformed` into another.
+Informally, two continuous functions from one topological space to another are called `homotopic` if one can be `continuously deformed` into another.
 Such a deformation being called a homotopy between the